Hirusha101/OpenFirewall-/README.md

 sudo apt update
 sudo apt install python3
 ```
-Install pip: pip is Python's package installer.
+Install pip.
 Install it if you don't already have it
 ```bash
 sudo apt install python3-pip
 ```